ztimson/webstorage-decorators/README.md

 ### Custom Functions
 You can technically store anything inside local/session storage however everything is serialized using javascript's JSON, so anything extra (prototypes, functions, etc) will be lost.
-However if you provide a default value, it will be copied & the data injected, giving you a workaround to accessing static properties.
+However if you provide a default value, it will be copied & the data injected, giving you a workaround to accessing static properties (Does not work with arrays).

 ```typescript
 class Person {